monstermac77/conformity/README.md

 # Discussion

-Conformity is a narrowing of the mental scope.
+Conformity is a narrowing of the mental scope, an understanding that the world is the way it is, and the goal of life is to find one's place within it.